Jaff Decker: San Diego Padres

-Decker was called up to the Padres for the first time on June 12, 2013, to replace Cameron Maybin, who was placed on the disabled list, but he was optioned back to Tucson on June 14 without appearing in a game.
+Decker was called up to the Padres for the first time on June 12, 2013, to replace Cameron Maybin, who was placed on the disabled list, but he was optioned back to Tucson on June 14 without appearing in a game, briefly becoming a phantom ballplayer.
 He was recalled to San Diego on June 19 when Everth Cabrera went on the disabled list, and made two pinch-hitting appearances in which he walked and reached base on an error before being sent back to Tucson.
 He reached the major leagues for a third time on August 10, 2013, when Carlos Quentin was placed on the disabled list.
-On August 12, 2013, Decker recorded his first major-league hit, a solo home run off of Colorado Rockies starting pitcher Jhoulys Chacín during a 14-2 loss.
+On August 12, Decker recorded his first major-league hit, a solo home run off of Colorado Rockies starting pitcher Jhoulys Chacín during a 14–2 loss.
 Decker made seven starts for the Padres in left field in August 2013, playing in 13 games overall on the year and collecting four hits in 26 at-bats (.154).
-The Padres returned Decker to Tucson on August 26, 2013, when they called up Reymond Fuentes, and Decker stayed in Tucson after major-league rosters expanded to 40 players in September.
-At Tucson, Decker hit .286 for the season with 10 home runs and 40 RBIs.
+The Padres returned Decker to Tucson on August 26, when they called up Reymond Fuentes, and Decker stayed in Tucson after major-league rosters expanded to 40 players in September.
+At Tucson, Decker hit .286 for the season with 10 home runs and 40 RBI.

-The Padres designated Decker for assignment on November 20, 2013, to make room on their 40-man roster.
+The Padres designated Decker for assignment on November 20, 2013, to make room for multiple prospects on their 40-man roster.

 Pittsburgh Pirates

-On November 25, 2013, the Padres traded Decker to the Pittsburgh Pirates along with Miles Mikolas for Alex Dickerson.
-The Pirates optioned him to the Indianapolis Indians in the Class AAA International League on March 25, 2014.
-During three stints with the Pirates during 2014, Decker played in five major-league games, going 0-for-5, and he played in 104 games for Indianapolis, hitting .257 with six home runs and 39 RBIs.
-In 2015, he had two major-league stints with the Pirates, playing in 23 games, hitting .214, and driving in a run, and played the rest of the year with Indianapolis, hitting .266 with three home runs and 26 RBIs in 69 games.
+On November 25, 2013, the Padres traded Decker to the Pittsburgh Pirates along with Miles Mikolas in exchange for Alex Dickerson.
+The Pirates optioned him to the Indianapolis Indians in the Triple–A International League on March 25, 2014.
+During three stints with the Pirates during 2014, Decker played in five major-league games, going 0-for-5, and he played in 104 games for Indianapolis, hitting .257 with six home runs and 39 RBI.
+In 2015, he had two major-league stints with the Pirates, playing in 23 games, hitting .214, and driving in a run, and played the rest of the year with Indianapolis, hitting .266 with three home runs and 26 RBI in 69 games.

 On August 25, 2014, while Indianapolis was on the road for a game against the Columbus Clippers, fans created the Official Jaff Decker Fan Club, to root for Decker from Section 27 at Huntington Park in Columbus, Ohio, while he played left field for the Indians against Columbus.
 The fan club disbanded in 2015.

 Tampa Bay Rays

-On January 22, 2016, Decker signed a minor-league deal with the Tampa Bay Rays.
-He appeared in 19 games for the Rays in 2016, hitting .154 and driving in a run, and in 99 games with the Durham Bulls in the Class AAA International League, where he hit .255 with 12 home runs and 35 RBIs.
+On January 22, 2016, Decker signed a minor league contract with the Tampa Bay Rays.
+He appeared in 19 games for the Rays in 2016, hitting .154 and driving in a run, and in 99 games with the Durham Bulls in the Triple–A International League, where he hit .255 with 12 home runs and 35 RBI.
+On October 11, Decker was removed from the 40–man roster and sent outright to Durham, an assignment which he rejected in favor of free agency.